ps-george/VERI-EIE2/README.md

 The goals of this lab were to:

-1. Develop an understanding of digital design using a Hardware Description Language (HDL), specifically Verilog)
+1. Develop an understanding of digital design using a Hardware Description Language (HDL), specifically Verilog.
 2.
 3.
 4.